 How does Down syndrome affect my child’s growth and development?

 Each child with Down syndrome will have a different experience.
 Some children will require more support than others.
 As with any child, it is important to provide support from a young age to help them reach their full potential.

 Once your child is home, regular check-ups with your family doctor are important.
 Your doctor will provide you with advice on how to support your child through any medical concerns.
 They can also refer you to specialists and paediatricians (doctors for children).

 - physiotherapy — to help your child gain the muscle tone needed for crawling and walking

-- occupational therapy — to help with fine motor skills and co-ordination
+- occupational therapy — to help with fine motor skills, co-ordination, and sensory issues

-- speech and language therapy — to help develop facial muscles for speech, feeding and swallowing and to help the child learn to communicate effectively
+- speech and language therapy — to help develop effective communication skills, and facial muscles for speech, feeding and swallowing

 - special education and psychology — to help with social and behavioural challenges

 Talk to your child’s therapists.
 The best results are often achieved when you and your child’s specialists work together.